neilsteven1997/cybersecurity/writeups/coursera/google-cybersecurity-professional-certificate/course-1-foundations-of-cybersecurity/module-1-welcome-to-the-exciting-world-of-cybersecurity_2026-02-01.md

 - An entry-level cybersecurity analyst primarily focuses on operations and investigations, while an engineer also builds and improves detection systems.
 - Nikki's favorite task is the operational side, investigating suspicious activities and determining false positives, and she's proud of creating playbooks that guide analysts through incident investigations.

+In cybersecurity, a **playbook** is a guide that outlines the steps and procedures for responding to specific types of security incidents or detections.
+It helps analysts investigate and resolve incidents efficiently and consistently.

+Nikki, the security engineer in the video, mentions that she was proud of the playbooks she created because they helped her teammates investigate incidents effectively.

 ---